 These forms can be customized to include all of the information your video production team needs and for stakeholders to feel comfortable that the final deliverable will align closely with their vision.

-Here’s a sample intake form for a design agency brief that may include video content as well as other related assets:
+Here’s a sample intake form for a project that may include video content as well as other related assets:

-Once these forms are submitted, online proofing software can automatically transform the information on the form into a content proof.
+Once these forms are submitted, creative collaboration software can automatically transform the information on the form into a content proof.
 This proof can then be used as a point of reference throughout the entire video project.

 Video brief intake forms simplify many of the initial stumbling blocks with video production kick-off:

 - It captures project information from account managers, designers, production managers, clients, and more in one place as a proof.
-Production and project management teams don’t have to manually track this information down and compile it into a project brief--online proofing does the heavy lifting.
+Production and project management teams don’t have to manually track this information down and compile it into a project brief.

-- It turns the form into a project brief file in a shared project folder in an online proofing system.
+- It turns the form into a project brief file in a shared project folder in a creative collaboration system.
 Approval decisions on the brief clearly mark when project planning ends and video production can begin.

 - It automatically transforms that captured information on the brief into pre-built tasks, deadlines, and proofing workflow steps for all stakeholders.
 The best part?
 It creates these rules and automated steps across the entire video production lifecycle, not just project kickoff (more on that below.)